Single-photon single-ion interaction in free space configuration in front of a parabolic mirror: Decay rate in parabolic geometry

+We begin with introducing our formalism of the normal modes genuine to the parabolic geometry without the mirror.
 Since the ion is located in a half-open space we work within the framework of the Weisskopf-Wigner model of interaction between a single matter qubit and a quantized radiation field.
-We begin with the expansion of the electric field operator for the electromagnetic field in the free space using the basis (modes) suitable for the parabolic symmetry of the problem.
+We begin with the expansion of the electric field operator for the radiation field in free space using the basis (modes) suitable for the parabolic symmetry of the problem.
 We follow the results of \cite{BKM} and use the modes given by the formula

 where $\vec{k} = k\vec{n}$ denotes the wavevector, $\sigma = 1,2$ enumerates polarization states, parameters $\ell = 0, \pm 1, \pm 2, ...$ and $\mu\in(-\infty, +\infty)$ are the mode numbers.
-The unit vector $\vec{n}$ and the polarization vectors $\vec{e}^{1}(\vec{n}), \vec{e}^{2}(\vec{n})$ constitute the orthonormal basis what ensures the transversality condition
+The unit vector $\vec{n}$ and the polarization vectors $\vec{e}^{\,1}(\vec{n}), \vec{e}^{\,2}(\vec{n})$ constitute the orthonormal basis what ensures the transversality condition

 We choose

 The manifest form of the modes ${h}_{\ell,\mu}(\vec{n})$ reads \cite{BKM}

 where